 Texas District Court and Third Court of Appeals

-- Represented electric utility in proceedings regarding qualifying facilities dispute
+- Electric utility in proceedings regarding qualifying facilities dispute

-- Represented the state’s third largest REP in appeal of PUCT decision on joint marketing between transmission and distribution utility and its affiliated REP
+- The state's third-largest REP in appeal of PUCT decision on joint marketing between transmission and distribution utility and its affiliated REP

 - Government Relations, Austin Energy, Austin, Texas